UN chief Guterres visits flood-battered areas of Pakistan

 Guterres toured flood-affected areas of the district of Sukkur in southern Sindh province and Osta Mohammad in southwest Baluchistan province — some of the worst affected areas of the country.

 “Pakistan needs today massive financial support to overcome this crisis,” he said.
-“This is not the matter of generosity this is the matter of justice.”
+“This is not a matter of generosity, this is a matter of justice.”

 Miles of cotton and sugarcane crops, banana orchards and vegetable fields in the two provinces were submerged in floodwaters.
 Thousands of mud and brick homes caved in under the deluge leaving people homeless and sheltering in tents alongside damaged roads.